Relationship of History of Hypertension with Severity and Onset of Preeclampsia: A Cross-Sectional Study

 Objective: This study aimed to find correlation between a history of hypertension with severity and onset of preeclampsia.

 Conclusion: There is no relationship between history of hypertension with the severity and onset of preeclampsia.
-Further
+Further studies with larger populations are needed to analyze the relationship between history of hypertension and preeclampsia.

-Keywords: blood pressure, cardiovascular disease, hypertension, onset, preeclampsia
+Keywords: blood pressure, cardiovascular disease, hypertension, onset, preeclampsia.

 Downloads